luc-tielen/lua-quickcheck/README.md

 "Don't write tests... generate them!" - John Hughes

+NOTE: this is currently still in very early stages and a work in progress.

 ## Contributing

 For more information on how to contribute to Lua-QuickCheck, take a look at